General Practice Data for Planning and Research (GPDfPR)

 For mental health concerns we are more than happy to see you, but for talking therapies, counselling or support you can refer yourself directly to Steps to Wellbeing.
+For more urgent help call the connections phoneline 24/7 0800 652 0190.
 You can learn more about the skills of individual members of our team.
 A substantial variety of self help documentation is available on our medical advice pages.

 If you have difficulty using the web have you considered the help offered by a digital champion?
 We have made some changes to the site to try to make it a better experience for users with a disability.
 If you are having difficulty with accessing our information because of a disability please let us know.
 A selection of ways to improve your web experience can be found here.